-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Banque PSA Finance, PPI may have been attached to a customer's policy by Banque PSA Finance, in some cases without their knowledge.
-Banque PSA Finance may have rejected a credit application if PPI was refused by the customer.
+Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Banque PSA Finance, PPI may have been added to a customer's policy by Banque PSA Finance, in some cases without their knowledge.
+Banque PSA Finance may have declined a credit application if PPI was refused by the customer.

 Banque PSA Finance PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Banque PSA Finance.

-There are many examples of Banque PSA Finance mis-selling PPI, some consumers were not even made aware by Banque PSA Finance that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not informed by Banque PSA Finance that it was optional.
+There are many examples of Banque PSA Finance mis-selling PPI, some customers were not even made aware by Banque PSA Finance that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Banque PSA Finance that it was optional.